DoorDash: Acquisitions

+In April 2025, the company made an initial offer to acquire Deliveroo, a UK-based food delivery company, for £2.7 billion($3.6 billion).
+In May 2025, DoorDash announced it had acquired Deliveroo for $3.9 billion.
+In May 2025, DoorDash announced the $1.2 billion all-cash acquisition of restaurant booking platform SevenRooms.

 Philanthropy

 In 2018, DoorDash launched Project DASH, a partnership with local food security organizations to deliver donations to those in need.
 By August 2019, the program had expanded to 25 cities in the United States and Canada and had delivered more than one million pounds of food.
 As of September 2021, Project DASH operated in more than 900 cities and had delivered more than 15 million meals.

-DoorDash partnered with the National Urban League in 2020 as part of its Main Street Strong program, which included a pledge of $200 million over five years to support restaurants during the coronavirus pandemic.
-The partnership with the NUL includes $12 million in funding to assist drivers of color in building job skills and financial literacy.
+DoorDash partnered with the National Urban League in 2020 as part of its Main Street Strong program, pledging $200 million over five years to support restaurants and drivers during the COVID-19 pandemic, $12 million of which was allotted to assisting drivers of color in building job skills and financial literacy.

-Algorithms

-DoorDash has an algorithm that chooses the best delivery route automatically.
-DoorDash's delivery system can learn on its own, and change according to parameters such as the number of delivery people available, the time of day, and how much food is expected to be ordered.
+In 2022, DoorDash partnered with Meals on Wheels to help deliver food to senior citizens.